 People who took vitamin D supplements but were not deficient in vitamin D also had a higher risk of dying during the study period, the researchers found, but the supplements did not seem to boost death risk for those who were lacking in vitamin D. Some studies have shown that vitamin D supplements may reduce risk of death and disease, while some have not.

-The new study, however, says there’s not much evidence that supplements of any sort can prolong your life, despite their widespread use.
+The Annals of Internal Medicine study, however, says there’s not much evidence that supplements of any sort can prolong your life, despite their widespread use.
 Supplements also are not tightly regulated in the U.S., meaning they can come with safety, efficacy and quality issues.
 One 2015 study estimated that unsafe or improperly taken supplements, including those for weight loss, send more than 23,000 Americans to the emergency room each year.

 The Food and Drug Administration (FDA) does not hold supplements to the same standards as conventional foods or drugs, so manufacturers are responsible for handling safety testing and labeling themselves; the FDA only steps in when there’s an issue with a product already being sold.